 Keep the cats away from our next destination though because it is the Otoyo Shrine, which is a Shinto shrine guarded by mice.
 I don’t know that I would really trust mice to guard my shrine.
 I mean there are so many things that mice would NEED to be guarded from: cats, owls, farmers’s wives..etc.
 Do these guys look very ferocious to you?

 I do admire their choice of hair decor though.
 (Thought: Do stone mice have hair?)

 The shrine is located on 1 Shishigatanimiyanomaecho, which is right off the Philosopher’s Path, making it a great place to take a break during your walk.
+You can rest here for as long as you like.
 Just don’t make the mice guardians angry.
 You wouldn’t like them when they’re angry.

 4) Street food ahoy!

 Of course snacking is the best thing to do in Japan and the Philosopher’s Path has plenty of little roadside kiosks, especially along the part right outside Ginkaku-ji temple.
 One of my favorites was a fluffy matcha tea cake.

 This is actually a slice of green tea baumkuchen.
 Baumkuchen is a fluffy German ring cake that is now super popular in Japan.
 I bet they don’t make the green tea flavored cake in Germany!
 Also I’m pretty sure it literally translates to Treecake and I don’t get that.
 Any German reader is welcome to explain this to me.
 Just email me at [email protected]